chebpy/chebpy/README.rst

     from chebpy import chebfun

 The function ``chebfun`` behaves in much the same way as its Matlab counterpart.
-So, for example, as good a way as any to start would be to type:
+As good a way as any to begin is to type:

 .. code:: python